Automating the Si8000m field solver goal seek with VBA

 Clicking the Macro Edit button will allow you to edit the macro to change impedance values, number and size of steps, etc.

-Finally, we present the results graphically, displaying Zo against W1.
+Finally, the results can be presented graphically, displaying Zo against W1.